yonkahlon/Zenject/README.md

 This still has the drawback that it is called in the middle of object graph construction, but can be useful in many cases.
 In particular, if you are using property injection (which isn't generally recommended but necessary in some cases) then you will not have your dependencies in the constructor, and therefore you will need to define a [PostInject] method in this case.
 You will also need to use [PostInject] for MonoBehaviours that you are creating dynamically, since MonoBehaviours cannot have contructors.

-Note that if you do plan to use IInitializable and ITickable as described here that you will need to either use DependencyRootStandard as your root (that is, the type bound to IDependencyRoot) or a subclass.
-This is because DependencyRootStandard includes the classes responsible for handling the IInitializable's and ITickable's.
+Note again that if you do plan to use IInitializable and ITickable as described here that you will need to either bind DependencyRootStandard to IDependencyRoot or a subclass of DependencyRootStandard.
+This is because DependencyRootStandard includes the classes responsible for triggering the IInitializable's, ITickable's, and IDisposable's

 This also means that you do not need to use this approach at all.
-You can use a custom dependency root and handle your own updating and initialization yourself, or simply write all your code in MonoBehaviours, and still receive all the benefits of Zenject.
+You can use a custom dependency root and handle your own updating and initialization yourself, or simply write all your code in MonoBehaviours, and still receive many of the benefits of Zenject.

 In the case where there are multiple [PostInject] methods on a given object, they are called in the order of Base class to Derived class.